We help whistleblowers tell their side of the story

 QIU TAM - ATTORNEYS

-PROTECTION FOR WHISTLEBLOWERS
+PROTECTION AND REWARDS FOR WHISTLEBLOWERS

 Whistleblowers are crucial to the health, safety and financial well-being of the public.
 When a whistleblower brings to light fraudulent activity against the government, the public interest is served.
 The whistleblower should not be made to suffer for doing the right thing in the form of career damage, job loss and financial losses.